paulross/pprune-calc/A340-SBKP/README.md

 Three measurements seemed practical and useful:

 * Ground speed; the aircraft transits multiple fixed objects such as lampposts, lighting towers and so on.
 Taking transit points such as the aircraft nose and tail cone and knowing the length of the fuselage gives the ground speed.
+Some of the transit points can be identified on publicly available aerial photography.
+These transits can be used to determine the aircraft position once the observers position is known.
 * Aspect; this is the relative bearing of the observer from the axis of the aircraft.
 The measurement is made by observing when parts of the aircraft line up (for example the nose with number 3 engine).
+A more accurate method is to measure the apparent span and length of the aircraft in a single frame.
 * Pitch; The pitch of the aircraft was measured by comparing the line of cabin windows relative to the video frame.
 This is not a very reliable measurement as it is vulnerable to camera roll, which is unknown.
 Still, some conclusions can be drawn.

 An estimate of the error was made for each measurement.

+## Terminology

+* 'Time' is video time in seconds, unless specified otherwise.
+* 'Distance' is in metres from either the start of the video or the start of the runway (as specified).
+* 'X axis' is along runway 15 with x=0 at the threshold of runway 15.
+Values in metres.
+* 'Y axis' is at right angles to runway 15 +ve to the right, -ve to the left.
+Values in metres.

 # Analysis